fluid-project/trivet/README.md

 ## Disabling Internationalization

-If you do not need internationalization support for your site, it can be disabled either for specific collections or for the entire site.
+If you do not need internationalization support for all content on your site, it can be disabled for a specific collection or collections.
+If you don't need internationalization support at all, you should use the `no-i18n` branch as the basis of your project (see [Installation](#installation)).

 ### Disabling Internationalization for a Specific Collection